 You have been in a healthy relationship for some time now and everything seems to be going great!
-And you are reading this because you want it to stay that way.
+And you are reading this because you are wondering what a healthy relationship needs to stay healthy.
 Good for you!

 I believe that there are 7 components of a healthy relationship.
 Pay attention to these 7 things and safeguard your relationship from the things that can tear you apart.